agileware/civicrm-end-user-guide/docs/contributions/invoicing.md

 ![List of contributions for a specific contact.](../img/contribution_summary.png)

-Once you are viewing the record you have the option to Print Invoice or Email Invoice.
+Once you are viewing the record you have the option to **Print Invoice** or **Email Invoice**.
 Printing an Invoice will download a pdf and Emailing an Invoice will provide an additional Options screen.

 ![The print Invoice and email Invoice buttons are at the bottom of the contrbution screen.](../img/contributiion_view_Screen.png)